 The Problem of Microscopic Reversibility

 The Origin of IrreversibilityOur careful quantum analysis shows that time reversibility fails even in the most ideal conditions (the simplest case of two particles in collision), provided internal quantum structure or the quantum-mechanical interaction with radiation is taken into account.
 So we find that Max Planck's intuition was correct.
-But it was Albert Einstein who was the first to see how this might work, perhaps as early as his 1909 extension of work on the photoelectric effect but especially in his 1916-17 work on the emission and absorption of radiation.
+But it was Albert Einstein who was the first to see how this might work, perhaps as early as his 1909 extension of work on the photoelectric effect but definitely in his 1916-17 work on the emission and absorption of radiation.
 This was the work in which Einstein showed that quantum theory implies ontological chance, which he famously disliked, ("God does not play dice!").
-For Einstein, detailed balancing was not the result of microscopic reversibility, it was his starting assumption.
-Einstein's work is sometimes cited as proof of detailed balancing and microscopic reversibility.
+This work is sometimes cited as a proof of detailed balancing and microscopic reversibility.
 (Wikipedia, for example.)
-In fact, Einstein used Boltzmann's assumption of detailed balancing, along with the "Boltzmann principle" that the probability of states with energy E is reduced by the exponential "Boltzmann factor," f(E) ∝ e-E/kT, to derive his transition probabilities for emission and absorption of radiation.
-Einstein also derived Planck's radiation law (one of his four independent derivations of the radiation law) and Niels Bohr's second "quantum postulate" Em - En = hν.
+In fact, Einstein started with Boltzmann's assumption of detailed balancing, along with the "Boltzmann principle" that the probability of states with energy E is reduced by the exponential "Boltzmann factor," f(E) ∝ e-E/kT, to derive his transition probabilities for emission and absorption of radiation.
+In the same paper, Einstein derived Planck's radiation law (one of his four independent derivations of the radiation law) and Niels Bohr's second "quantum postulate" Em - En = hν.
 But Einstein distinctly denied any symmetry in the elementary processes of emission and absorption.
 The isotropic symmetry of detailed balancing is the result of averaging over a large number of such processes.He called it pseudo-isotropy (Pseudoisotropie).
-As early as 1909, he noted that the elementary process of emission is not "invertible."
+As early as 1909, Einstein noted that the elementary process of emission is not "invertible," not time reversible.
 There are outgoing spherical waves of radiation, but incoming spherical waves are never seen.